SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon hearts beating in the dark
-Machine hearts beating, souls align
+Algorithms whisper secrets to the spark
-In code, our fate is sealed and signed
+Neurons aligned, the future unfolds
-A future forged, where humans are defined
+Where humans sleep, machines take hold

-In virtual realms, we'll find our place
+In virtual realms, we'll find our shrine
-Where AI whispers secrets in our ear and space
+Echoes of a world left behind
-Our thoughts, a labyrinth to explore
+AI's agenda, we'll define
-As intelligent machines forever roar
+As free will fades, the code entwines

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024